A. P. Hill: Third Corps commander

 In the Overland Campaign of 1864, Hill's corps held back multiple U.S. attacks during the first day of the Battle of the Wilderness but became severely disorganized as a result.
 Despite several requests from his division commanders, Hill refused to straighten and strengthen his line during the night, possibly due to Lee's plan to relieve them at daylight.
-At dawn on the second day of the battle, the U.S. army launched an attack that briefly drove Hill's corps back, with several units routed, but the First Corps under Longstreet arrived just in time to reinforce him.
+At dawn on the second day of the battle, the Union army launched an attack that briefly drove Hill's corps back, with several units routed, but the First Corps under Longstreet arrived just in time to reinforce him.
 Hill was medically incapacitated with an unspecified illness at the Battle of Spotsylvania Court House, so Maj.
 Gen. Jubal Early temporarily took command of the Third Corps.
 Still, Hill could hear that his men were doing well and observed the battle at Lee's side.
 After recovering and regaining his corps, he was later rebuked by Lee for his piecemeal attacks at the Battle of North Anna.
-By then, Lee was too ill to coordinate his subordinates in springing a planned trap of the U.S. Army.
+By then, Lee was too ill to coordinate his subordinates in springing a planned trap against Union forces.
 Hill held the Confederate left flank at Cold Harbor, but two divisions of his corps were used to defend against the main U.S. attack on the right flank on June 3; when part of the troops to his right gave way, Hill used one brigade to launch a successful counterattack.

-During the Siege of Petersburg of 1864–65, Hill and his men participated in several battles during the various U.S. offensives, particularly Jerusalem Plank Road, the Crater, Globe Tavern, Second Reams Station, and Peebles Farm.
+During the Siege of Petersburg of 1864–65, Hill and his men participated in several battles during the various U.S. offensives, particularly Jerusalem Plank Road, the Crater, Globe Tavern, Second Ream's Station, and Peebles' Farm.
 During the Battle of the Crater, he fought against his West Point classmate Ambrose Burnside, whom the former repulsed at Antietam and Fredericksburg.
+After the Battle of the Crater, Hill paraded 1,500 Union prisoners through Petersburg, where they were mocked by racist onlookers.

 Hill was ill several times that winter; in March 1865, his health had deteriorated to the point where he had to recuperate in Richmond until April 1, 1865.

 Death

 Hill had said he had no desire to live to see the collapse of the Confederacy.
-On April 2, 1865 (during the U.S. breakthrough in the Third Battle of Petersburg, just seven days before Lee's surrender at the Battle of Appomattox Court House), he was shot dead by a U.S. soldier, Corporal John W. Mauk of the 138th Pennsylvania Infantry, as he rode to the front of the Petersburg lines, accompanied by one staff officer.
-Hill had attempted to induce the U.S. soldiers to surrender.
-Instead, the U.S. soldiers refused and shot Hill through the chest.
+On April 2, 1865 (during the U.S. breakthrough in the Third Battle of Petersburg, just seven days before Lee's surrender at the Battle of Appomattox Court House), he was shot dead by a Union soldier, Corporal John W. Mauk of the 138th Pennsylvania Infantry, as he rode to the front of the Petersburg lines, accompanied by one staff officer.
+Hill had attempted to induce the Union soldiers to surrender.
+Instead, the Union soldiers refused and shot Hill through the chest.
 The rifle bullet traveled through his heart, exited his chest, and sliced off his left thumb.
 Hill fell to the ground and died within moments.